 • Some emphasis on sports, which provides a healthy alternative to addictive computer games

-• Very little emphasis on developing talents, acquiring skills in high demand, or developing careers
+• Little emphasis on developing talents, learning skills that are in high demand, or developing careers

-The ideal autistic is a docile, polite and conscientious domestic helper who will take the initiative to clean up after himself.
-He will follow simple instructions and be able to handle menial jobs (which incidentally pay very little and will be made obsolete in the near future).
+The ideal autistic is a docile, polite, and conscientious domestic helper who will take the initiative to clean up after himself.
+He will follow simple instructions and be able to do menial jobs (which incidentally pay very little and will become obsolete soon).

-This is a good strategy if caretakers just want to cut their losses because they think that any further investment in their child will go to waste.
-It is a terrible strategy if they seek to develop the talent and potential of their child and provide him with a sustainable future in an uncertain world of constant change.
+This is a good strategy if caregivers just want to cut their losses because they think that any further investment in their child will go to waste.
+It is a terrible strategy if they seek to develop the full potential of their child and provide him with a sustainable future in an uncertain world of constant change.

-The question is less of if the child truly lacks the intellectual ability to develop anything of potential, but more of if the caretakers are willing to make their best effort to try.
+The question is less of if the child truly lacks the intellectual ability to develop anything of use, but more of if the caregivers are willing to make their best effort to try.

-When the parents try to protect the child from stress by not entrusting him with extra challenges, and when the teacher keeps insisting on dumbing down the lesson plans to make it super easy to understand, they are slowly erasing the future of the child.
+When the caregivers try to protect the autistic child from stress by not entrusting him with extra challenges, when the teacher keeps insisting on dumbing down the lesson plans to make it super easy to understand, they are slowly erasing the autistic child’s future.

-Last but not least, while I understand that housework may be essential and unavoidable, but being able to earn lots of money to outsource housework is an even better solution than becoming a competent domestic worker.
+While housework may be essential and unavoidable, being able to earn much money to outsource housework can be a better solution than becoming a competent domestic worker.

 Yes, the autistic child may have rigid and inflexible thinking.
 Even more so for caregivers to set an example of how to be flexible and accommodating to the diverse needs and situation of the child.